Don-Stevenson/DaveyAndDonTryCode/README.md

 You’ll get conflicts when you realize you pushed nothing (maybe something) when you go back to your branch and push the actual changes

 Sometimes local pull requests from master don’t work as they should, there is another command sometimes worth knowing: `git fetch`

+---
+# Above all - ask if you are unsure of anything!!!

+* this is the most important thing.
+Git and Github are confusing, please ask someone if you are of anything.Doing this will really save a lot of time. **Remember: We're a team and we help eachother out**